 ALVA students are subject to the rules and restrictions implemented by Alabama Virtual Academy at Eufaula City Schools and the Student Code of Conduct: Acceptable Use Guidelines for the Internet.
 Students enrolled in ALVA should be aware of the following guidelines and expectations.
-Any activity that is not listed here, which violates local, state, or federal laws, is considered a violation of the Student Code of Conduct and Acceptable Use Guidelines.
+Any activity not listed here, which violates local, state, or federal laws, is considered a violation of the Student Code of Conduct and Acceptable Use Guidelines.

-Communications and Internet access should be conducted in a responsible and professional manner reflecting the school's commitment to honest, ethical and non-discriminatory practice.
+Communications and Internet access should be conducted responsibly and professionally, reflecting the school's commitment to honest, ethical and non-discriminatory practice.
 Therefore, the following is prohibited: